Required

 The application process is a little more extensive, and you must have a medical condition that makes it impossible to work even the simplest job.

-But there are several reasons why you should file for long-term disability:
+But there are several reasons why you should file for long-term disability (LTD):

 • You’ll automatically receive Medicaid to help cover medical visits and treatment.